 By all accounts, Mary Dyer was an extraordinary woman.
 She was well-educated, articulate, attractive, the wife of the Attorney General of Rhode Island, and a passionate and outspoken Quaker.
 But her origin and early life prior to her marriage to William Dyre are shrouded in mystery, rumor, myth, tradition, conjecture, and speculation.

 This web site has been developed to share historical information about Mary Dyer and advance our knowledge of her life.
-To that end, the interested reader might turn to the Ancestry pages and read some of what is known and unknown regarding Mary Barrett Dyer and William Dyre [Dyer, Dier, Dire, Deyer, Dyar].
+To that end, the interested reader might turn to the Research Focus pages and read some of what is known and unknown regarding Mary Barrett Dyer and William Dyre [Dyer, Dier, Dire, Deyer, Dyar].